Mortimer333/Tab_JF/README.md

 ## Events

-Editor offers handful of events which you can stop and substitute with your own functionality.
+Editor offers handful of events which can be stopped with `stopDefault()` and replaced with your own functionality:

-Each editor returns additional information in `detail` attribute:
+Each `event` returns additional information in `detail` attribute:
 - `tabJFCopy` - Fired before part of editor was copied.
 Details:
   - `pos` - current position of caret
   - `instance` - the instance of the editor